KatherineMichel/portfolio/doc/los-angeles-2023.md

 On my first full day in Los Angeles, I walked from Santa Monica Pier to Venice Beach Pier via the boardwalk, then back to Santa Monica Pier via the ocean.

-The San Diego beaches that I've been to have been more breathtaking (south of La Jolla Cove) and more Califiornia-y (Pacific and Ocean Beaches Boardwalks), but it was great to be near the ocean again.
+The San Diego beaches that I've been to have been more breathtaking (south of La Jolla Cove) and more California-y (Pacific and Ocean Beaches Boardwalks), but it was great to be near the ocean again.

 ## Friday